mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 }
 {% endhighlight %}

+One last note, I prefer not to obscure a data strucutre by hiding it entirely behind trivial accessor functions.
+In this case, I am not creating Bag_Count, Bag_Get, Bag_Set functions because they can be accessed directly on the structure itself.

 - Works in fixed memory
 - Does not manage it's own memory
 - Can be relocated, copied or reallocated
-- Removing items is a swap and decrement
+- Adding and removing items is a value copy and addition
-- Note: the remove operation is why item order cannot be garunteed
+- The remove operation is why item order cannot be garunteed in a Bag